- When does the USPTO issue an ornamental refusal?

 For more information, see Trademark Act Sections 1, 2, and 45, 15 U.S.C. §§1051-1052, 1127; In re Right-On Co., 87 USPQ2d 1152 (TTAB 2008) (back-pocket design on jeans was merely ornamental and did not show trademark use); In re Villeroy & Boch S.A.R.L., 5 USPQ2d 1451 (TTAB 1987) (floral pattern design on dishes was merely ornamental and did not show trademark use); and TMEP §§904.07(b), 1202.03 et seq.

-There is no definitive place to affix your mark to your goods to avoid an ornamental refusal.
-However, the location, size and dominance of a mark have a big impact on how the public perceives it.
+There is no definitive place to affix your trademark to your goods to avoid an ornamental refusal.
+However, the location, size and dominance of a trademark have a big impact on how the public perceives it.

 Examples of proper non-ornamental trademark use: